Planetary Surface Temperatures from First Principles: Geometric Insights into Energy Balance and Implications for Habitable Exoplanets: Model of inner albedo

 where $\sum_{i} l_{i}$ is the summed lengths of all the segments of $M$, which make up a fraction $\alpha$ of the circumference $C$ of the circle.
 Thus, we can consider the inner albedo of $M$ to be $\beta = r\alpha$ where $r = p-1 \simeq 1.2956$.
-This theoretical value gives a close match of temperature predictions with data, see Table \ref{table:1}.
+This theoretical value gives a close match of temperature predictions with data, see Table~\ref{table:1}.

 The above analysis made two key simplifying assumptions: (1) a restriction to a two-dimensional setting, and (2) the wavefront of the light emitted from the surface $S$ is parabolic.
-Regarding assumption (2), we see that the parabola $P$ approximates a circular wavefront, which is represented by a grey curve in Fig. \ref{fig:3}.
+Regarding assumption (2), note that the parabola $P$ approximates a circular wavefront, represented by the grey curve in Fig.~\ref{fig:3}.
 Thus, Huygens' principle is not violated.
-In particular, the grey circle's radius is 5/2 times the focal length of the parabola.
+In particular, the grey circle's radius is $5/2$ times the focal length of the parabola.

 Regarding assumption (1), we can generalize the argument to three dimensions.
 A first intuition would be to consider radially symmetric generalizations, such as the light having a paraboloidal wavefront.
 However, this is not justified because the reflective segments $M$ are irregular (e.g., the shape of clouds) and not necessarily circular disks.
-The two dimensional restriction in Fig. \ref{fig:2} does qualitatively capture a cross section of a planet with an atmosphere.
+The two dimensional restriction in Fig.~\ref{fig:2} does qualitatively capture a cross section of a planet with an atmosphere.
 This can be generalized by considering cross-sectional thin slabs wherein the wavefront consists of short parabolic cylinders.
 This implies a translational symmetry over short distances and keeps the proportions and above calculations unchanged.
-Huygens' principle is again obeyed in virtue of that fact that a short parabolic cylinder approximates a thin cross-section of a sphere.
+Huygens' principle is again obeyed in virtue of the fact that a short parabolic cylinder approximates a thin cross-section of a sphere.

 The argument we have presented is geometric in nature and applies to rocky celestial bodies such as Venus, Earth and Titan.
-In the next section we discuss extensions to gas giants.
+In the next section we discuss extensions to gas giants and exoplanets.